Could Amazon’s Alexa be a tattletale? Yes, as could any Internet-connected device in your home, we were all reminded this week.

 There’s an even smaller chance that a suspect might have said out loud, “Alexa…how do I murder someone in a hot tub?”
 That’s why this case is probably much ado about nothing.
 While Amazon has supplied some data to police, according to reports, the firm is refusing to supply the Alexa chatter.
 But that’s probably not a big deal.

-Here’s the big deal: The suspect, James Bates, was apparently a connected home fan, and had several Internet of Things devices in his “smart” home.
+Here’s the big deal: The suspect, James Bates, was apparently a connected home fan, and had several Internet of Things devices in his “smart” home, if you’re not sure what a “Smart Home” is then have a look at Smart Home London.
 He had a Nest thermometer, a WeMo device for his garage door, and motion sensors around his home.
 Of greatest interest, he also had a smart water meter.
 Local reports indicate police have allegedly determined that an unusual amount of water was used in the house late that night, perhaps to clean the victim’s blood from the crime scene.

 Bates “smart” home is so smart that it will likely testify against him in court.